docelic/amber-introduction/README.md

 **Amber** is a web application framework written in [Crystal](http://www.crystal-lang.org).
 Homepage can be found at [amberframework.org](https://amberframework.org/), docs at [Amber Docs](https://docs.amberframework.org), GitHub repository at [amberframework/amber](https://github.com/amberframework/amber), and the chat on [Gitter](https://gitter.im/amberframework/amber) or on the FreeNode IRC channel #amber.

 Amber is inspired by Kemal, Rails, Phoenix, and other frameworks.
 It is simple to get used to, and much more intuitive than frameworks like Rails.
-(But it does inherit some concepts from Rails that are good.)
+(But it does inherit many concepts from Rails that are good.)

 This document is here to describe everything that Amber offers out of the box, sorted in a logical order and easy to consult repeatedly over time.
 The Crystal level is not described; it is expected that the readers coming here have a formed understanding of [Crystal and its features](https://crystal-lang.org/docs/overview/).